study-ml/chart-table/README.md

 ![iris](imgs/iris.png)

+Take a look at `examples/hello.html` for more information

 ## Change table options
-* Change colors of charts a table
+* Change colors of a chart table
-* Change height of a table
+* Change height of a chart table
 * Once we select `2` columns and `4` rows in the table, selected data will be returned by `onSelect` callback function

 ```javascript